Impact of Anisotropy on Neutron Star Structure and Curvature

 Despite the increasing number of NS observations, several aspects of their nature are still poorly understood.
 The uncertainty arises primarily from a lack of reliable understanding of matter's behavior at supranuclear densities and the effects of strong gravity.
 The study of matter at supranuclear densities is made possible by these extreme astrophysical laboratories, which connect strong-field gravity, particle physics, and nuclear physics \cite{lattimer_2004,potekhin_2010}.
-Although NSs are often represented as static spheres, rotation causes oblateness, which disrupts spherical symmetry and fundamentally changes their characteristics.
+Although NSs are often represented as static spheres, rotation introduces oblateness, disrupting spherical symmetry and fundamentally altering their properties.
 Moreover, complex dynamics such as pressure anisotropy, which arise from unusual phenomena like superfluidity \cite{baym_1969,haskell_2018,heiselberg_2000,pines_1985}, phase transitions \cite{carter_1998,lombardo_2001}, ultra-strong magnetic fields \cite{yazadjiev_2012,ioka_2004,frieben_2012,kamiab_2015,folomeev_2015}, or crystalline cores \cite{nelmes_2012,canuto_1974}, make it challenging to understand their internal structure.
-Despite developments, additional investigation is required to comprehend the interaction of gravity and extreme matter states in NS.
+Despite these developments, additional investigation is required to understand the interaction between gravity and extreme matter states in NS.

-In the past few decades, theorists have concentrated a lot of effort into developing realistic EoS for the dense matter in NSs.
+In the past few decades, theorists have devoted considerable effort to developing realistic EoS for dense matter in NSs.
 Yet there is still an important issue: most EoSs are based on quantum many-body theory in flat spacetime, whereas the structure of NSs depends on solving the Tolman–Oppenheimer–Volkoff (TOV) equations in curved spacetime.
-The TOV framework is centered on general relativity (GR); however, the input EoS generally overlooks how gravity affects matter at the microphysical scale.
+The TOV framework is based on general relativity (GR); however, the input EoS often neglects gravity's effects on matter at the microphysical scale.
 This raises another question of consistency: can flat-spacetime EoSs accurately portray matter under extreme gravity?
-If curvature influences dense matter properties, incorporating spacetime effects into EoS models, although exceedingly challenging, becomes crucial.
+If curvature influences the properties of dense matter, incorporating spacetime effects into EoS models, although exceedingly challenging, becomes crucial.

 Although the local microphysics of dense matter can be accurately described using flat-spacetime nuclear EoS due to negligible metric variation over nuclear scales ($\sim 10^{-15}\;\rm m$)\cite{glendenning_2012}, recent research shows that quantum-field effects in curved spacetime can influence global thermodynamic quantities in ultra-compact or rapidly rotating NSs.
 Gravitational time dilation, frame dragging, and spin-curvature coupling may alter the effective temperature, chemical potential, and polarization properties, resulting in small but potentially significant changes to the macroscopic EoS and stellar mass constraints \cite{hossain_2021a,hossain_2021b,hossain_2022,hossain_2023,li_2022}.